Skip navigation

 Department: Geography and Environmental Sciences

-Dr Bianca Fadel is a postdoctoral Research Fellow in the Centre for Global Development (CGD) at Northumbria University.
+Dr Bianca Fadel is a Research Fellow in Human Geography Policy and Development at the Centre for Global Development (CGD) of Northumbria University.
 Her PhD research analysed identity and belonging in local volunteering experiences during protracted crises, particularly in the case of Burundi, in East Africa.
-She is part of the Refugee Youth Volunteering Uganda (RYVU) research team and involved in policy-focused projects with volunteer organisations including Voluntary Services Overseas (VSO) and the Red Cross and Red Crescent Movement.
+She is part of the Refugee Youth Volunteering Uganda (RYVU) research team and involved in policy-focused projects with volunteer organisations including VSO, Habitat for Humanity International and the Red Cross and Red Crescent Movement.
 As a practitioner, she has previously worked as advisor for humanitarian diplomacy at the Ministry of Foreign Affairs in Brazil; and her experience also comprises the implementation of local youth engagement volunteering projects with the Brazilian Red Cross.

 Bianca Fadel